reedcodes/talks/src/html/2021-pcaaca/markdown/04-trauma-intro.md

 post-traumatic stress disorder <!-- .element: class="r-fit-text" -->

 Notes:
-- more likely to develop PTSD and intrusive thoughts
+- more likely to develop post-traumatic stress disorder and suffer intrusive thoughts if their trauma is a central aspect of their identity

 ---